Tea and Health Benefits of Black, Green, Oolong, Yellow and White Tea

 - Green tea helps to reduce weight by keeping the metabolism raised for a long time thus burning calories and fat.
 It especially targets abdominal fat.

 - The catechins in green tea slow down the action of the lipase enzyme which results in slower conversion of calories into fats.

 - Green tea kills cancer cells by various mechanisms and ways and stops their further growth.
-Cancers of the stomach, bladder, prostrate, pancreas, lungs, esophagus, ovary, colorectal, breast etc are those whose growth is arrested and killed.
+Cancers of the stomach, bladder, prostate, pancreas, lungs, oesophagus, ovary, colorectal, breast etc are those whose growth is arrested and killed.

 - Green tea improves the body's immunity status and increases endurance.

 - It reduces inflammations in arthritis, increases bone density, prevents dental caries, colds and flu.

 - The low caffeine content of green tea suppresses the appetite.